palewire/django-bakery/docs/_build/html/_sources/gettingstarted.txt

     $ python manage.py publish

-Now you should be able to vist your bucket's live URLs and see the site in action.
+You should be able to vist your bucket's live URLs and see the site in action.
 To make your bucket act more like a normal website or connect it to a domain you control `follow these instructions <http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html>`_.

 Optimization
 ------------

-If you are publishing to S3, you can reduce the size of HTML, JavaScript and CSS files by having bakery compress them by using `gzip <http://en.wikipedia.org/wiki/Gzip>`_ as they are uploaded.
+If you are publishing to S3, you can reduce the size of HTML, JavaScript and CSS files by having bakery compress them using `gzip <http://en.wikipedia.org/wiki/Gzip>`_ as they are uploaded.
 Read more about this feature `here <http://www.savjee.be/2014/03/Jekyll-to-S3-deploy-script-with-gzip/>`_, `here <http://sukharevd.net/gzipping-website-in-amazon-s3-bucket.html>`_ or `here <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html#CompressedS3>`_.

 Getting started is as simple as returning to ``settings.py`` and adding the following: